youssefahmedkhemiri/youssefahmedkhemiri/README.md

 youssefahmedkhemiri/youssefahmedkhemiri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
+20% of the people in my school are muslim
+39% of the people in my school are christian
+40% of the people in my school are non relegious
+1% of the people in my school are jewish